The Three Wise Men Day Dia de Reyes

 A couple of days earlier, the children write their letters to the Wise Men, or to their favorite Rey Mago: Melchor, Gaspar, or Baltasar, asking for the presents they would like to receive.

 During the evenings before the great celebration on January 6, families go to the Alameda, in Mexico City, a beautiful park that dates back to the Colonial era.
-There, every year, hundreds of stands are placed with food, toys and best of all, there are sets, where the children can have their picture taken with the Three Kings of the Orient.
+There, every year, hundreds of stands are placed with food and toys, but best of all, there are sets, where the children can have their pictures taken with the Three Kings of the Orient.
+This has been a tradition in the Mexican culture for centuries now.

 Hundreds of multicolored balloons, filled with helium, are sold during the season, so the little ones can attach their letters to them, and have them fly, up to the sky, carrying all their wishes with them.